Sushil15-ai/OpenLANE-Sky130/README.md

 * [Kunal Ghosh](https://github.com/kunalg123), Co-founder, VSD Corp.
 Pvt.
 Ltd.
 * [Nickson P Jose](https://github.com/nickson-jose), Physical Design Engineer, Intel Corporation.
 * [R. Timothy Edwards](https://github.com/RTimothyEdwards), Senior Vice President of Analog and Design, efabless Corporation.

-> Help in certain sections of the course taken from [Fayiz Ferosh's repo](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd), shared as an example repo by Kunal Ghosh.
+> To get a better grasp and understanding of certain parts of the course, [Fayiz Ferosh's repo](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd), shared as an example repo by Kunal Ghosh was reffered to.
+Some screenshots in the notes section have been taken from the lecture videos.